7 Huge Gaming Industry Trends For 2021

 But it’s clear that these two console giants (along with the Nintendo Switch), will largely determine the biggest gaming industry trends for the next few years.

-The Nintendo Switch is a wild card in the upcoming console battle between Sony and Microsoft.
+The Nintendo Switch is a wildcard in the upcoming console battle between Sony and Microsoft.
 Its 2017 release means it somewhat straddles console generations.

 Like previous console wars, the console with the best games will likely come out ahead.
 But each console does boast a handful of unique features that may help give it an edge.

-For example, the PS5 will include a high-end SSD.
+For example, the PS5 includes a high-end SSD.
 This hardware upgrade over the PS4 significantly reduces load times.
 Which lets game developers create bigger, more detailed worlds.

-And the Xbox Series X plans to include a “Smart Delivery” feature.
+And the Xbox Series X includes a “Smart Delivery” feature.
 This basically gives you a free Xbox Series X version of any Xbox One game that you bought in the past.